IBM/cp4waiops-connectors/bundle-manifest.md

 deployment, which will result in the following behavior.
 The label triggers a new deployment rollout when it is detected that the secrets a deployment references have changed.
 The logic will detect secrets that have been mounted as a secret-volume or projected-volume, or are referenced from the env section of any of the container specs.

+## Use in Air-Gapped Clusters
+In some cases you may wish to deploy your connector in an air-gapped environment (one which is isolated from the public internet).
+In this case your environment may be unable to communicate with Github or any other public Git repository hosting service.
+If this is the case then you may need to host a git repository service containing your deployment manifests within the cluster. # TODO